Rick Riordan Presents: Sal & Gabi series

-The Sal & Gabi series is a series of novels written by Carlos Hernandez.
+The Sal & Gabi series is a duology of novels written by Carlos Hernandez.
 The series focuses on Cuban mythology, and in it, Sal Vidon is a young magician attending Culeco Academy.
-After his mother died, though, Sal developed the ability to reach into different dimensions, and he and new friend Gabi Real have an adventure that spans multiple universes in order to save Gabi's dying baby brother, Iggy.
+After his mother died, Sal developed the ability to reach into different dimensions, and he and new friend Gabi Real have an adventure that spans multiple universes in order to save Gabi's dying baby brother, Iggy.
 The first book in the duology and the fourth overall in the "Rick Riordan Presents" imprint is entitled Sal and Gabi Break the Universe, and it was published by Hernandez on March 5, 2019.
 The second and final novel, titled Sal and Gabi Fix the Universe and published on May 5, 2020, sees an alternate-universe version of Gabi, who Sal dubs "FixGabi" coming to prevent Sal's father's machine from destroying the universe as it did hers.

 Tristan Strong series

 The Tristan Strong series is a trilogy of novels written by Kwame Mbalia and published by Disney Hyperion from 2019 to 2021.
 The series, which is all about African-American and West African mythology, follows the character Tristan Strong.
 After the tragic and sudden death of his best friend Eddie, Tristan goes to stay at his grandparents' farm for the Summer.
 One night, a mysterious doll-like creature steals Eddie's notebook, the only thing Tristan has left of his friend, so Tristan follows the doll into a world of deities and mythological creatures.
 The first book in the series, Tristan Strong Punches a Hole in the Sky, was released on October 15, 2019.
 According to Mbaliia, Tristan Strong deals with grief and loss in Tristan Strong Punches a Hole in the Sky, both personal and cultural.
 The second book in the trilogy, Tristan Strong Destroys the World was released almost a year later on October 6, 2020.
 A third and final installment in the series, Tristan Strong Keeps Punching, was published on October 5, 2021.
-Illustrated by Olivia Stephens, the graphic novel adaptation of the first book was released on August 9, 2022.
+The graphic novel adaptation of the first book, illustrated by Olivia Stephens, was released on August 9, 2022.

 Paola Santiago series

 The Paola Santiago series, written by Tehlor Kay Mejia, consists of three books.
 The series follows Paola Santiago, a space-obsessed nerd whose friend disappears after walking by a forbidden river.
-Paola, along with her other friend Dante, must venture there to find her, and meet the Niños de la Luz, a group of children who have gone missing.
+Paola, along with her other friend Dante, must venture there to find her, and meets the Niños de la Luz, a group of children who have gone missing.
 The first book, Paola Santiago and the River of Tears, was released on August 4, 2020.
 A sequel, Paola Santiago and the Forest of Nightmares, was released on August 3, 2021.
 The third installment in the trilogy, Paola Santiago and the Sanctuary of Shadows, was released on August 2, 2022.

 A live action Disney+ series was announced on February 8, 2022.